WildernessLabs/docfx/guides/Getting_Started/Hello_World/index.md

 ## Control the Onboard LED

-Now we'll add fields to control the onboard leds and toggle them off and on periodically.
+Now we'll add fields to control the onboard LED and toggle its red, green, and blue components off and on periodically.

  1. Add three (3) fields of type `DigitalOutputPort` named `redLed`, `greenLed`, and `blueLed`.
  * In the `InitializeHardware method, instantiate each output port using `Device.Pins` to reference the onboard internal pins to control each color of the led: